Skip to main content

 File Contents

-The contents to write to a file.
-This can be a string of text, it can be binary data (like an image or PDF) that was generated in a previous step.
+The contents to write to the file.
+This can be a string of text or binary data (like an image or PDF) that was generated in a previous step.

 My File Contents